Autism Spectrum DisordersSkip to the navigation

-Pervasive developmental disorders (PDDs) is an umbrella term used to define a class of disorders.
+Once known as pervasive developmental disorders (PDDs), autism spectrum disorders (ASDs) is an umbrella term used to define a class of disorders.

-- Pervasive developmental disorders—not otherwise specified (PDD-NOS).
-This term is used to identify children who do not meet the diagnostic criteria for an established pervasive developmental disorder (PDD) but who have developmental and behavioral problems that are similar to those found in autism.
+Some children do not meet the diagnostic criteria for an autism spectrum disorder (ASD) but still may have developmental and behavioral problems that are similar to those found in ASDs.
 These problems include abnormal sensitivities and unusual behavioral responses to certain situations.
+In these cases, a diagnosis of unspecified neurodevelopmental disorder may be used.

 - Developing relationships with other people, including their parents and children their own age.